 - Email Brian Sharkey (firstname.lastname@example.org) that you are starting your certifications

-- Fill out the form that is on our website once you have completed your requirements (a copy of the form is attached to this email)
+- Fill out the form that is at the top of this website once you have completed your requirements

 All participants who complete the tasks listed above will receive a “Badger Region — Serve United” T-shirt to help promote the program and encourage more adults to become active in their club’s responsibilities to make tournament experiences better.